axiom-data-science/portal-docs/DataMap.rst

 #.
 Copy that link and paste it anywhere you'd like to share it.

 .. note::
 	Anyone you share a view with will essentially see their own version of the view you have created and customized.
-Their edits and additions will not affect your view of the view.
+Their edits and additions will not affect your saved view.